 The process of radiation hardening involves rigorous radiation survivability testing, also known as radiation effects testing.
 Radiation survivability testing involves bombarding materials with radiation to determine how long it can withstand harsh extremes of its operating environment and ultimately which material will be the best choice for a given component.

 Say, for example, you are responsible for designing the electronic components of a military satellite.
 A failure of the satellite’s electronics due to space radiation could endanger national security or put the lives of warfighters at risk.
 Both the electronics themselves need to be designed to be radiation-resistant; on top of that, the electronic components will need adequate protection as well in the form of shielding made from materials which are not easily penetrated by radiation – these are important steps in the radiation hardening of electronics.
 In the design phase, radiation survivability testing is a necessary method for ensuring that components operating in high-radiation environments will be able to function properly and with a lifespan that suits the operational needs of the system.

 Radiation can adversely affect or damage materials in many different ways due to how high-energy radiation can disrupt their atomic structures.
-When designing components to be tolerant of environments with high-radiation levels, manufacturers must take potential effects such as these into account:
+When designing components with radiation tolerance (to be tolerant of environments with high-radiation levels), manufacturers must take potential effects such as these into account:

 When an object is exposed to neutron radiation, which is produced by nuclear fusion and fission reactions, the neutrons may be absorbed into the atomic nuclei.
 The process of absorbing a neutron can convert certain elements into unstable isotopes which then release radiation in of their own in the form of excess neutron radiation, alpha or beta particles, or bursts of gamma rays.
 This is called neutron activation and depending on the material, the object can remain radioactive for hours or days.
 Neutron activation can be a useful materials testing tool, but in other circumstances is less than desirable.